BLUE VIEWPOINT

 51Listen, I tell you a mystery: We will not all sleep, but we will all be changed - 52in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 53For the perishable must clothe itself with the imperishable, and the mortal with immortality.

 that those who are "caught up" will be changed - become imperishable and clothed with immortality.
 Have you ever thought about what that means about the body that we have now?
 It doesn't seem right that someone who has been dead will come alive with the old rotted body, but will have a new one.
-That means that the old body will stay in the grave as no longer needed - or something like that.
+That means that the old body will stay in the grave as no longer needed - or be transformed into a new glorious body - or something like that.

 What about those who are still alive?
 Will their old body stay here and the new "clothing" be with them when they rise to meet the Lord in the air?
-Christians will have appeared to have died on the spot.
-If so, that will change the way the "rapture" is presented as everyone taken in spirit sneakily will leave behind a useless corpse with no explanation.
+If the old body is left behind, Christians will have appeared to have died on the spot.
+If so, that will change the way the "rapture" is "explained" to the world as everyone taken in spirit sneakily will leave behind a useless corpse with no explanation.
 Finding lots of corpses around is not the way to prepare people for a new Kingdom.
 The whole episode, if it happens seven years before Christ's coming, will be considered some sort of plague on people.
 That would seem to defeat any purpose of "showing" people that the Lord is involved.
-It seems as though waiting to do all this when He returns would be better and would explain everything that happens.
+It seems as though waiting to do all this when He returns the way the Bible actually explains it, would be better and would explain everything that happens while people are watching.
 Just thinking out loud here.

 Silent?